MayamaTakeshi/learning-mrcp/README.md

 Basically, MRCP is a client/server protocol where a client can establish a session with a server and request media services like TextToSpeech (TTS) or SpeechToText (ASR) translation.

-The MRCP communication intiates using a SIP INVITE transaction which negotiates the audio stream (RTP) to be used to send or receive audio to/from the server and also obtains an MRCP channel-identifier to open a TCP connection to the server to exchange MRCP messages.
+The MRCP communication is initiated using a SIP INVITE transaction which negotiates the audio stream (RTP) to be used to send or receive audio to/from the server and also obtains an MRCP channel-identifier to open a TCP connection to the server to exchange MRCP messages.

 Here sample messages exchanges between a client and a server app: